thinkcompany/think_dev-standards/development-standards/accessibility.md

 Buttons should be made with the native HTML `<button>` tag, and not a clickable image, or any other workaround that causes unnecessary confusion for screen-reader users.

-Buttons with `type="submit"` should be used to designate the end of a form.
+Use buttons with `type="submit"` to designate the end of a form.
 Developers sometimes disable these buttons until the form has been adequately filled out, but doing so removes the only indicator that screen-reader users have that the form is ending.
 Do not do this.

 #### Links